matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Answer: REST is a set of architectural constraints and best practices for defining APIs for the web.

 241) One of the core principles of a RESTful API is statelessness.
 What quality attribute does this principle provide to our system?
 Answer: High Scalability.
 When our application is stateless, we can run multiple instances of it, which allows us to scale our system horizontally.

-242) One of the core principles of a RESTful API is cacheability?
+242) One of the core principles of a RESTFUL API is cache-ability?
 Answer: The server needs to implicitly or explicitly define a response as either cacheable or not cacheable by the client.
 In a REST API, each response needs to be marked as cacheable or not cacheable so the client knows whether it is safe to cache that response.
 When using HTTP to implement a REST API, any GET requests are cacheable by default.
 Requests using